scope-lab-vu/Beta-VAE-OOD-Detector/data-generation/README.md

 # data generation
-The script connects with CARLA 0.9.6 and generates different scenes by randomly varying CARLA weather parameters.
-To generate data run the following
+The script connects with CARLA 0.9.6 and generates different scenes by randomly varying CARLA weather parameters and road segments.

 # TextX Based Scene Generation in CARLA Simulation